getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 In this usage, `...` is basically replacing `concat(..)`, as it behaves like `[1].concat( a, [5] )` here.

-The other common usage of `...` can be seen as almost the opposite; instead of spreading a value out, the `...` *gathers* a set of values together into an array.
+The other common usage of `...` can be seen as essentially the opposite; instead of spreading a value out, the `...` *gathers* a set of values together into an array.
 Consider:

 ```js
 function foo(x, y, ...z) {